 Because of the added sugar, the sweetened coconut will be moister and sweeter.
 It works best in baking.
 Unsweetened coconut tends to be a bit drier and chewier.
 It can also be used in baking but works well in savory applications (like this Thai curry), too.

 If your recipe doesn’t specify which kind of coconut you need, use your best judgment.
 Savory dish?
 Use unsweetened.
 Sweet bake?
 You can use whatever you have on hand.
 As for desiccated, flaked or shredded, you can use your best judgment there, too.
 The larger the coconut pieces, the more texture you’ll have in your dishes.
 Whatever the case, you’ll end up with a tasty result!
+If you also have a can of coconut milk on hand, our coconut milk recipes will make using it easy.

 This post is brought to you by Taste of Home editors, who aim to highlight products and services you might find interesting.
 If you buy them, we get a small share of the revenue from the sale from our commerce partners.
 We frequently receive products free of charge from manufacturers to test.
 This does not drive our decision as to whether or not a product is featured or recommended.
 We welcome your feedback.
 Have something you think we should know about?
 Submit your thoughts, here.